niksy/dotfiles/README.md

 I like to install Homebrew and its packages without any automated script, it makes it easier to debug if something goes wrong while installing packages :)

+#### CLI tools

+Before installing Homebrew, you should install Xcode CLI Tools.

+If you’re on Mavericks, simply enter `xcode-select --install` inside Terminal window and follow instructions.

+If you’re on earlier version of OSX, log in to Apple Developer page and find Command Line Tools package (not the whole Xcode).

+To verify that CLI tools are installed, check version of some CLI-tools-provided tool, e.g. `gcc`, via `gcc --version`.
+If everything is OK, you should see GCC version in your Terminal screen.

+#### Packages

 Here is the list of packages I currently use:

 * [git](http://git-scm.com/)